19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 “Enjoyed listening to each speaker and their experience.”

 “Wonderful insight from highly experienced persons.
 I liked that it was conversational with various people chiming in.
-That doesn’t work in these trainings, but it was well executed with this group at least.
+That doesn’t always work in these trainings, but it was well executed with this group at least.
 Kept things interesting whereas sometimes more structured trainings can get dry.”

 “A very good program.
 I’ve been practicing for 12 years, but recently transitioned from almost all state court cases to federal court cases.
 I was worried the program might be geared towards brand new attorneys, but I found most of the information helpful.”